MicrosoftDocs/azure-dev-docs/articles/ansible/cloudshell-run-playbook.md

 description: In this quickstart, learn how to carry out various Ansible tasks with Bash in Azure Cloud Shell
-keywords: ansible, azure, devops, bash, cloudshell, playbook, bash ms.topic: quickstart ms.date: 04/30/2019
+keywords: ansible, azure, devops, bash, cloudshell, playbook, bash ms.topic: quickstart ms.date: 06/01/2020
 ---

 # Quickstart: Run Ansible playbooks via Bash in Azure Cloud Shell

 Azure Cloud Shell is an interactive, browser-accessible shell for managing Azure resources.
-Cloud Shell provides enables you to use either a Bash or PowerShell command line.
+Cloud Shell enables you to use either a Bash or PowerShell command line.
 In this article, you use Bash within Azure Cloud Shell to run an Ansible playbook.

 ## Prerequisites